Neuroscience: improving cognitive function, and treating chronic pain, mood disorders and infection or trauma related brain injury

 Neuroscience is the science of how the BRAIN is functioning at the level of the nerve cell and all the supporting structures such as myelin and the glial cells.
 It is also the science of the techniques that assist in the coherent function of a the brain as a whole.
 Examples include LENS neurofeedback and audio-visual entrainment.
 Neuroscience techniques also assess and treat trauma-related cognitive and behavioural problems by helping the brain damp down its own ‘fright and flight’ system.
 The fright and flight system in the brain involves the limbic system which includes the thalamus, hypothalamus, hippocampus and amygdala.
 The ‘fright and flight’ system also involves the cerebral cortex, the cerebellum, the adrenals, the GUT and other organs and these components can all be involved in either reducing or magnifying the ‘fright and flight’ related illnesses.

-Yes, but is more likely in EARLY cognitive and when there is close attention to ALL the patient’s unique underlying factors that are contributing to their decline.
-Success also depends on having an effective support team (at least 2-3 family members) ensuring the patient can adhere to the dietary, lifestyle and brain exercise prescription.
+It is early days in the research behind neuroscience techniques, but the earlier you can attend to all the unique underlying factors that are contributing to your cognitive decline, the better chance you have of slowing down the decline.
+Success also depends on having an effective support team (at least 2-3 family members) ensuring the patient can adhere to the dietary, lifestyle and the neuroscience techniques.